octoshrimpy/learn/web/frontend/javascript.md

 ---

 # Javascript
-_the muscles of a website. for running it within a server environment.
+_the muscles of a website.

 ### I'm Very ~~Lost~~ New